Valentine: Lateef Adedimeji surprises wife with special dinner, roses and gifts

 Lateef Adedimeji celebrates first birthday as a married man

-The actor himself who had been counting down to his special day shared photos of him which appeared to have been taken for the occasion.
+Adedimeji who had been counting down to his special day shared photos that appeared to have been taken for the occasion.

-Lateef whose wedding was the talk of the town for days also gushed over the fact that he wass celebrating his first birthday as a married man.
+The young man whose wedding was the talk of the town for days also gushed over the fact that he was celebrating his first birthday as a married man.

 Source: Legit.ng